 - Given what you know today, you assume the "world is flat."
 You bound your estimate with your caveats, constraints, and assumptions.

 - If you later discover that the "world is round" (there's much more to it than anyone thought), you could seek the additional time and funding needed to circumnavigate the globe.

 - If that time and funding is unavailable, you could suggest a variety of remedies, such as the ones outlined in the tips below.

-A valuable benefit of defining these conditions and expectations is that you will be calling the shots to a certain extent.
-Rather than remaining at the mercy of the circumstances in which you might find yourself — with lengthy delays in receiving answers from people, endless review cycles, or limitless requests for extra work — you’re outlining in your contract or charter the specific factors that will govern how you plan to operate.
-This is a vital technique to have in your estimating arsenal!
+A valuable benefit of defining these conditions and expectations is that you are "calling the shots" to a certain extent.
+Rather than remaining at the mercy of the circumstances in which you might find yourself -- with lengthy delays in receiving answers from people, endless review cycles, or limitless requests for extra work -- you're outlining specific factors governing how you plan to operate.
+This is a very important technique to have in your estimating arsenal!

 7. Propose adjusting the "project diamond" criteria.

 When your estimates don't match the expectations or needs of your customers, you can propose making realistic adjustments.
 Avoid backing yourself into a corner by accepting an infeasible budget or schedule.

 Initially, you either defined or received a set of

 requirements for completing the project.
 Four types of criteria appear in the "project diamond," below (some of which

 3) High quality and